matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Section 1 North begins at Sunrise Point, Candlestick Point State Recreation Area, at paved roundabout with nearby **Restrooms**.
 * **Note**: If you park in Candlestick SRA parking areas, note closure time on signs (e.g. 5PM).
 Cars left after hours are subject to being fined and locked in.
-* Take left fork and continue west on paved path, with views of water on both sides.
-* Continue left at next fork.
-* Past Pelican Group Picnic Area and **Restrooms**, turn left to go through parking lot.
-* Cross wooden footbridge beyond west end of parking lot.
-* Trail becomes rocky shoreline for short stretch, then resumes.
-* Continue past closed fishing pier.
+* Follow narrow, dirt path which starts between restrooms and fishing pier.
+Meander down the dirt and asphalt paths that are the closest to the bay.
+At one time the path will have defunct light poles on its left.
+* Continue along path, which will has white traffic barriers on the right.
+*  *I am not sure how to interpret this: * When the barriers end at the top of a slope, you will be immediately adjacent to Harney Way.
-* Continue along path immediately adjacent to Harney Way.
-You will go past concrete traffic barriers and then a small parking lot.
+* Continue along the path past a parking lot on your right.
-* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from the west end of a large, orange condo complex.
+* Stay on the path closest to the road (Harney Way).
+When you reach the far end (west end) of the orange residential building on your right, cross Harney Way via the crosswalk.
-* **Note**: If the trail turns to concrete, you have gone too far.
-Go back to the zebra crossing.
-* Cross Harney Way on crosswalk.
-Proceed one block up Executive Park Blvd.
+* Ascend Executive Park Blvd. one block and turn left.
-* Turn left to remain on Executive Park, continuing west on north sidewalk.
 * Continue through tunnel; you are now on Blanken in Little Hollywood neighborhood.
 * Turn left at end of Blanken on Bayshore Blvd., opposite MUNI Metro T-Third stop at Arleta.
 * Turn right at Leland Ave.
 (Second stoplight).